 - a copy of the LMIA or offer of employment number,

 - proof of experience or education, based on the job requirements,

 - an eTA or visitor visa, if you need one

-You can do this all online.
-You may be required to have an interview with an IRCC official or get a medical exam.
+They can do this all online.
+You may be required to have an interview with an IRCC official and/or get a medical exam.
 If your job requires a medical exam, it can add significantly to the processing time.

 Working in Canada under NAFTA doesn’t provide a direct pathway to stay in Canada permanently.
-However, you can renew your TN visa every three years as many times as you’d like.
-Your time working in Canada under a TN visa can also make you eligible to become a permanent resident through Express Entry.
+However, you can get a new TN visa every three years.
+There is no limit to how many times you can get a TN visa.
+Your time working in Canada under a TN visa can also make you eligible to apply for permanent resident status.